CloudLabs-Samples/EduLabs/Hashicorp/Azure/Module 7: Store Remote State.md

 In this module, you learned how to:

-   - run Terraform in a remote environment.
+   - Run Terraform in a remote environment.
-   - migrate your local terraform state file to Terraform cloud.
+   - Migrate your local terraform state file to Terraform cloud.